 Another field where People Analytics has a significant role, according to her, is solving the challenge of a distributed workforce.

 “Connecting the dots between workload, burnout, productivity, attrition, all this will be needed for any leader to succeed and create a cohesive culture in their teams.
 For example, if there is a dashboard to tell me, based on some factors, what times would be best for a team meeting for my distribution, that would be setting me up for success.”, adds Sinha.

-We hope this was inspiring enough for you to get interested in the event, which has the well known Stefan Sander Grods, People & Culture Partner at MobilePay, as a Chairman this year and the following Keynote speakers:
+We hope this was inspiring enough for you to get interested in the event, which has the well known Stefan Sander Grods, People & Culture Partner at MobilePay, as a Chairman at the Nordic People Analytics Summit 2022, and the following Keynote speakers:

 - Rich Bye, VP HCM Product Strategy EMEA at Workday, who will speak on incorporating new and old ways of working to solve problems that we do not even know exist yet.

 - Anna Gullstrand, Chief People & Culture Officer at Mentimeter, who will share more about why it is important to understand the employees’ needs, to be data-inspired and not data-driven, and to put the employee and the candidate in the centre of innovation.